Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

 as predicted from Equations \ref{eq : tau} and \ref{eq : BoundaryLayerFlux}.
 From the fitted curves shown as gray lines in Figure \ref{fig : Halo_FitResults}a, we have extracted $\idx{\rh}{eq} = \qty{62.6(0.5)}{\percent}$ RH, and $\tau_\mathrm{e} = \qty{7.52(0.12)}{\second}$.

-The value of $\idx{\rh}{eq}$ is within the range of the Kelvin equilibrium RH estimated from water sorption isotherms, $\idx{\rh}{eq} = \qty{59.0(4.3)} {\percent}$ RH and corresponding to radii of curvature of $\simeq \qty{2}{\nm}$ in the pores (see \emph{Methods}).
-This good agreement indicates that effects such as variable curvature of the menisci across the halo does not play a large role in the average equilibrium RH across the whole halo surface (see \emph{Supporting Information} for additional discussion).
+The value of $\idx{\rh}{eq}$ is within the range of the Kelvin equilibrium RH estimated from water sorption isotherms, $\idx{\rh}{eq} = \qty{59.0(4.3)} {\percent}$ RH and corresponding to radii of curvature of $\simeq \qty{2}{\nm}$ in the pores (see \emph{Materials and Methods}).
+This good agreement indicates that effects such as variable curvature of the menisci across the halo does not play a large role in the average equilibrium RH across the whole halo surface (see \emph{Supporting Information} for further discussion).

-Additionally, from the extracted value of $\tau_\mathrm{e}$, known material properties ($H$, $\phi$, see \emph{Methods}) and water properties ($\epsilon$, $D$, see \emph{Supporting Information}), we used Equation \ref{eq : FitFormula_Tau0} to calculate the effective boundary layer thickness that governs evaporation fluxes from the halo, $\delta = \qty{2.2(0.2)}{\milli\meter}$.
-This value matches estimates from boundary layer theory (Equation \ref{eq : BoundaryLayerThickness}), $\delta \simeq \qtyrange{2}{3}{\mm}$, using the typical air flow velocity and sample dimensions (see \emph{Methods}).
+Additionally, from the extracted value of $\tau_\mathrm{e}$, known material properties ($H$, $\phi$, see \emph{Materials and Methods}) and water properties ($\epsilon$, $D$, see \emph{Supporting Information}), we used Equation \ref{eq : FitFormula_Tau0} to calculate the effective boundary layer thickness that governs evaporation fluxes from the halo, $\delta = \qty{2.2(0.2)}{\milli\meter}$.
+This value matches estimates from boundary layer theory (Equation \ref{eq : BoundaryLayerThickness}), $\delta \simeq \qtyrange{2}{3}{\mm}$, using the typical air flow velocity and sample dimensions (see \emph{Materials and Methods}).
+Halo transient times and corresponding evaporation rates are thus well-described by our theory, based on boundary-layer diffusion and the Kelvin equation.